-As an Independent Payment Processing representative, I am able to choose who I partner with and match you to the provider that best fits your needs – similar to working with an independent insurance agent.
-This Spring I began offering processing services through Rev19 in the effort to provide best of class service to my clients.
-I was drawn to Rev19 based on their values matching mine – Simple transparent pricing with no hidden fees, no long term contracts, and no equipment leases.
+As an Independent Payment Processing representative, I am able to select who to partner with, enabling me to match you to the provider that best fits your needs.
+Beginning in the Spring of 2020 I partnered with Rev19 Payments – Now Agile Financial Systems(AFS) to provide best of class payment processing to my clients.
+Rev19’s core values – Simple transparent pricing with no hidden fees, no long term contracts, and no equipment leases.

-Rev19 believes payments should be simple and I couldn’t agree more.
 Contact me to see how Merchant Partner and Rev19 can help you achieve your business goals.
-I serve the Brainerd Lakes and surrounding communities matching you with the quality payment and point of sale solutions for your in store and online needs.
+Merchant Partner serves the Brainerd Lakes and surrounding communities.

-The pace restaurants and other business’ have been adapting online ordering remain competitive or even just to keep their business alive has accelerated in recent months.
-For some partnering with one of the 40 plus new delivery services is a good solution, others are finding that to be cost prohibitive, just as many rural florists before them discovered in their industry as well.
+The pace restaurants and other business’ have been adapting online ordering to remain competitive or even just to keep their business alive has accelerated in recent months.
+For some partnering with one of the 40 plus new delivery services appears to be a good solution, others are finding those services to be cost prohibitive, just as many rural florists before them discovered in their industry as well.

-One alternative is to take orders yourself through a service like Biteheist that allows you to load your menu online and get orders by email, text or directly to an order printer.
-You don’t need to have a POS system to use this service, however you can save on the monthly fees if we bundle your payment processing with Biteheist.
+One alternative is to take orders yourself through a service like Biteheist that allows you to load your menu online and get orders by email, text or directly to a POS ticket printer.
+You don’t need to have a POS system to use this service, however you can save on the monthly fees when you bundle your payment processing with Biteheist.

 If you don’t have a POS yet, this maybe just the timing as many POS systems allow you to use your same menu to populate your online order menu.
-Systems like Paradise POS include online ordering as a standard feature for no additional cost.
+Systems like Paradise POS include online ordering as a standard feature for no additional cost, many other systems offer a delivery module for an additional fee.
 Paradise will even allow you to set expectations for when an order will be ready by allowing you to add additional wait times during peak hours and to update it on the fly.
 If you are providing delivery services Paradise will also print and additional ticket for the delivery driver with a QR Code they can scan to get delivery directions in Google Maps.
 Creating your menu once and having it maintained for online ordering will save you time in maintaining your pickup/delivery menu – you can also select which menu items you want to show online.

 Does your daily life require more than a flip phone?
 Maybe you business does as well.
 You don’t have to invest thousands into a full blown POS computer to improve how you take payments for your goods and services.
 New smart terminals can offer you more than just accepting a credit card.
 You can easily create a menu for your offering without any technical expertise allowing for simpler check out and data collection.
 A smart terminal can start out as simple to use as a basic card terminal while allowing you to expand at your own pace.
 You can accept signatures right on the the customer facing screen with the option to print, email, or text their receipt.
 You can even connect to a cash drawer and replace your cash register.